-—Types of MISF relationship
+Figure 5: Types of MISF relationship

 The general MIS reference model in Figure 4 enables a simple representation of the broad variety of MISF relationships shown in Figure 5.
 In the model, a mobility-management protocol stack is logically identified within each network node that includes an MISF instance.
 The provided abstraction makes it easy to isolate and represent the MIS relationships with all pre-existing functional entities within the same network node.
 Such relationships are both internal (with functional entities that, just like the MISF, share the logical inclusion in the mobility-management protocol) and external (with functional entities that belong to other planes).